Exploring Iterative Controllable Summarization with Large Language Models: Results and Discussions

 \section{Results and Discussions}

 \paragraph{Main results}

 We denote the naive iteration approach, which repeatedly adjusts attributes, as \texttt{Iter}.
-The strategy that only provides step-by-step attribute identification is defined as \texttt{SAI}, while our full guiding framework is referred to as GTE.
-As shown in Table \ref{tab: main_doc}, our GTE demonstrate remarkably lower failure rates and require fewer iterations when adjusting summaries across all attributes, including challenging numerical attributes in MACSum$_{Doc}$.
-Surprisingly, our method reduced the failure rate to nearly 0\% when applied to Llama3-70B and GPT-4o, successfully controlling both \textit{extractiveness} and \textit{length} within just 1–3 iterations.
-For smaller models such as Phi-3-{ {medium}} and Llama3-8B, which initially exhibited high failure rates, our approach significantly reduced their failure rates, demonstrating its effectiveness across different model scales.
-In particular, for long length, the most challenging attribute, our method achieved a remarkably low failure rate of just 2.32\% within an average of 3.14 iterations.
+The strategy that provides step-by-step attribute identification is denoted as \texttt{SAI}\textemdash{}a tool-augmented, stronger version of self-correction that provides the correct attribute values, since LLMs struggle to measure summary attributes on their own.
+As shown in Table \ref{tab: main_doc}, our GTE demonstrates remarkably lower failure rates and requires fewer iterations when adjusting summaries across all attributes, including challenging numerical attributes in MACSum$_{Doc}$.
+Surprisingly, GTE reduced the failure rate to nearly 0\% when applied to Llama3-70B and GPT-4o, successfully controlling both \textit{extractiveness} and \textit{length} within just 1–3 iterations.
+For smaller models such as Phi-3-{ {medium}} and Llama3-8B, which initially exhibited high failure rates, our approach significantly reduced those rates, demonstrating its effectiveness across different model scales.
+In particular, for long \textit{length}\textemdash{}the most challenging attribute\textemdash{}GTE achieved a remarkably low failure rate of just 2.32\% within an average of 3.14 iterations.